Landlord registration fees

 The fee is broken down into a principal fee and a property fee.
 The correct fee must be paid when you apply for registration.

-Any exemptions or discounts that are available are automatically applied:
+Available exemptions or discounts are automatically applied:

 - there is no fee for HMO properties

-- there is no fee for Scottish registered charities
+- there is no fee for Scottish-registered charities

-- for joint/multiple owners only the lead owner has to pay the principal fee, all other owners can apply free of charge
+- for joint/multiple owners, only the lead owner has to pay the principal fee; all other owners can apply free of charge

-Please note, fees cannot be refunded if an application is refused.
+Please note: fees cannot be refunded if an application is refused.

 Principal and property fees explained